NCAR/software-citation/pages/support.md

 ## Support

-If you ever need addition help and support for your software citation, please reach out to the NCAR Library staff, Matt Mayernik (mayernik@ucar.edu) or Keith Maull (kmaull@ucar.edu).
+If you ever need additional help and support for your software citation, please reach out to the NCAR Library staff, Matt Mayernik (mayernik@ucar.edu) or Keith Maull (kmaull@ucar.edu).

 We will be able to help you to: